 These sites typically have a scaffold gantry built out over the pavement and delivery vehicles pull up alongside the gantry to be offloaded.
 The beam hoist is an 'I' section beam, mounted on the site scaffolding and extended past the outer edge of the gantry.
 A motorised trolley unit, which has an electric winch suspended from it, runs along the beam.
 This enables materials to be lifted from the delivery vehicle, transporting them via the trolley onto the gantry for distribution to the workplace.

 Winch units are available with a variety of chain lengths and 1000 or 2000Kg lifting capacity.
 All of our winches operate at 415 volts, 3 phase to give added reliability, and are controlled from an attached pendant.
 Please note that we only supply beam hoists as part of a package with a goods only or passenger & goods hoists.

 To enable our standard hoist cages and industrial lifts to be configured for maximum safety and efficiency, we offer you a range of accessories for most hoists.
-These include:

 We offer extensive support during the planning process for hoist installations with feasibility and planning studies, site-specific drawings, design, calculations, and technical assistance.
 Each and every project is planned out meticulously prior to the procurement of machinery and mobilisation on site.

 Delivery of our rental hoists is typically made by one of our rigid lorries fitted with a palfinger lorry mounted crane, equipped with lifting accessories and driven by a trained driver / operator.

 All deliveries of our hoist equipment to site are planned in advance to ensure minimum site disruption and inconvenience.
 Our delivery fleet of 8 wheel construction chassis vehicles can self-offload and position the hoist base assembly at up to 12 metres of the vehicle, depending on site conditions.